rimjhimsud2310/SQL-databases/README.md

 4. Create Pull Request and add relevant colleagues

 ## Build and Test
-TODO: Describe and show how to build your code and run the tests.
+TODO: Describe and show how we build our code and run the tests

 ## SQL Databases Migration Strategies